Biography

 Bloomington , IN 47405

-Mooney's work has been funded by the United States Department of Agriculture, Environmental Protection Agency (EPA) and the U.S. National Science Foundation, among others.
-She has served as an NSF program officer and as an NSF representative on the Carbon Cycle Interagency Task Force and Social Science Task Force of the U.S. Global Change Research Program.
-She currently serves as a member of the EPA-"Clean Air Act" advisory committee, the Government Accountability Office educators advisory panel, the IU Ostrom Workshop advisory committee, Climate Action Planning committee and the Center of Excellence for Women and Technology and the board of advisors for the Center for Organization Research and Design at Arizona State University.
+Mooney has served as an NSF program director and as an NSF representative on the Carbon Cycle Interagency Task Force and Social Science Task Force of the U.S. Global Change Research Program.
+She currently serves as a member of the EPA-"Clean Air Act" advisory committee, the Government Accountability Office educators advisory panel, the IU Ostrom Workshop advisory committee, the Climate Action Planning committee and the board of advisors for the Center for Organization Research and Design at Arizona State University.
 She is also an active member of professional organizations such as the Association for Public Policy Analysis and Management, National Academy of Public Administration, Agricultural and Applied Economics Association, and Network of Schools of Public Policy, Affairs, and Administration.